 Bergman's wintry film has beautiful moments and Andersson gives a great performance, but the film can't shake the weight of the disease-of-the-week movie feel.

 The first of Ingmar Bergman's bleak but outstanding films from his trilogy of chamber plays about faith, alienation and the emptiness of life.

 [Features] The usual fine performances from Bergman's regulars combined with a script that is not as ponderous as much of the director's other works.

 Deservedly winning the 1961 Foreign Language Oscar, this gloomy and intense family drama, set on a romate island, is the first in a trilogy that explores issues of religion, faith, and human fraiglity.

 I can't think of a better analogy on family / religion then this quote from the film: "We draw a magic circle and shut out everything that doesn't agree with our secret games.
-Each time life breaks the circle, the games turn grey and ridiculous.
+Each time life breaks the circle, the games turn gray and ridiculous.
 Then we draw a new circle and build a new defense."
 I love this line and believe that if more people in the world were open to new ideas and "drew new circles" rather then wallowing in doubt and fear inside their (often horribly antiquated) circles - acting "gray and ridiculous"...the world would be a better place.

 I know this might sound strange to some people (seeing how this is a black & white film) but it is just beautiful to watch.
 Bergman's eye is impeccable.

 I found it interesting that while time is implied throughout the film (morning, night, etc.)...visually they appear to be stuck in a dawn/dusk sort of place.
 Never fully light and never completely dark.
 Perhaps a subtle reference to their relationships with both God and eachother?